Agentic AI workflow automation sounds simple until a real workflow can update records, trigger messages, or touch production data.

 Social Listening Block

-Practitioner discussion around agentic workflows is more skeptical than vendor landing pages.
+Practitioner discussion around agentic workflows is usually more skeptical than vendor landing pages.

-That is qualitative signal, not benchmark data.
-It is still useful because it reveals the objections teams have to clear before a workflow can leave pilot mode.
+This is qualitative signal, not benchmark data.
+It is still useful because it shows the objections teams need to resolve before a workflow can move beyond pilot mode.

 Expert Note